Lipid Panel with Non-HDL Cholesterol

 Although no clear standards exist for non-HDL levels, most medical experts believe

-that lowering LDL and non-HDL cholesterol at the same time will cut your heart disease
+that lowering LDL and non-HDL cholesterol at the same time may cut your heart disease

-According to federal cholesterol program guidelines, your non-HDL cholesterol level
+According to cholesterol guidelines, your non-HDL cholesterol level goal should be

 If you have diabetes, smoke, have a family history of heart disease, or have other